 Note: Subscription Service is subject to availability.
 These trips are prescheduled.
 You need to call if you wish to cancel or put trips on hold.

 Call Reservations to cancel a trip one-to-two days in advance of travel.
-Call Travel Services to cancel a same-day trip at least three hours prior to your pickup time.
+Call Travel Services to cancel a same-day trip at least two hours prior to your pickup time.
 If you do not require subscription service for one day or more, call Subscription Service at least three days in advance of your trip date to put it on hold.
 For example, if you have a trip to an appointment for physical therapy every Monday from 2 to 3 p.m., but will be on vacation for the next two weeks, you must call Subscription Service on Friday to put this trip on hold.

 When calling Subscription Service to put your subscription on hold, be prepared to give the following information: